 An audit provides an assessment of whether your organisation is following good data protection practice.
 We believe that audits play a key role in assisting organisations in understanding and meeting their data protection obligations.
 The audit looks at whether you have effective policies and procedures in place and whether you are following them and includes recommendations from the ICO on how to improve.

 What are the benefits of an audit?

 You benefit from the data protection knowledge and experience of our audit team, at no expense to your organisation.
 It is an opportunity for your staff to discuss relevant data protection issues with the members of the ICO’s audit team.
-Read what some of our customers have said about the audit they received.

 What areas does an audit normally cover?

 An audit can include all or some of the principles of the Data Protection Act (DPA).
 Examples of areas which may be covered in an audit include:

 - data protection governance, and the structures, policies and procedures to ensure DPA compliance;